IanSavchenko/fitbit-week-number/README.md

 ## Development info

-This repo is an export from a [Fitbit Studio](https://studio.fitbit.com) project, which is quite limiting, because it cannot be directly imported back.
+This repo is an export from a [Fitbit Studio](https://studio.fitbit.com) project, what is quite limiting, because these exports cannot be directly imported back.
-So, there are no external dependencies, linters, bundlers and other JS-world "must-have"s.
+So, there are no external dependencies, linters, bundlers and other JS-world tooling.

 ## Links